K3nny567/Cheat-Menu-Framework/README.md

 ## Planned changes (lower number = highest priority)

 - [ ] Major optimization of the Infinite Stats cheats (Configurable variant ONLY) [On-hold]
-- [ ] Redesign the menu to match the pause menu (maybe even add a Cheats entry to the pause menu to free up a hotkey) [TBD]

 ---